NetApp/harvest/docs/plugins.md

 ## Enabling the Plugin

 The plugin can be enabled in the templates under the plugins section.
+Steps are documented [here](https://github.com/NetApp/harvest/discussions/3494).

 For volume, svm, and node objects, you can enable the plugin with the following configuration: